giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

   name: giantswarm
 ```

-If you want to update annotations in the namespace, use `spec.namespaceConfig.annotation` as below.
+If you want to set annotations on the namespace, use `spec.namespaceConfig.annotation`.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1